lightdrk/fyer-CLI/README.md

 1. Ensure you have the necessary credentials by generating the authentication code and access token.

-2. Open the `config/marketdata.conf` file and set the `symbol` to the desired trading symbol.
+2. Open the `config/marketdata.conf` file and set the `symbol` to the desired trading symbols and `time` in sec for delay.

 3. Run the live market data process using the command: